HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ![Admin new entry](images/04_django_admin_post_str.png)

 Much better!
-It's important to add `str()` methods to all of your models to improve their readability.
+It's a best practice to add `str()` methods to all of your models to improve their readability.

 ## Views/Templates/URLs
 In order to display our database content on our homepage, we have to wire up our views, templates, and URLConfs.
-This should start to feel familiar now.
+This pattern should start to feel familiar now.

-Let's start with the view.
+Let's begin with the view.
 Earlier in the book we used the built-in generic [TemplateView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/base/#django.views.generic.base.TemplateView) to display a template file on our homepage.
 Now we want to list the contents of our database model.
-Fortunately this is a common task and can be done with the generic class-based view  [ListView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-display/#listview).
+Fortunately this is also a common task in web development and Django comes equipped with the generic class-based  [ListView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-display/#listview).

 In the `posts/views.py` file enter the Python code below: